deepanshs/mrinversion/docs/getting_started.rst

     guess shielding tensor parameter distribution.

 The argument of the `residuals` method is the kernel and the signal data.
-We provide the original kernel, K, because we desire the residuals corresponding to the original data and not the compressed data.
+We provide the original kernel, K, and signal, s, because we desire the residuals corresponding to the original data and not the compressed data.

 Statistical learning of tensor parameters